 - Herbs: Ginger is one of the best herbs to treat a migraine at the time it develops.
 Stir two tablespoons of ginger powder into water and drink it at the onset of any disturbances, before the headache starts. - Karta Purkh Singh Khalsa, a well renowned authority in herbalism.

 Always keep a food diary

-A migraine attack can be triggered one or two days after we eat a problematic food so keeping a food diary is a very good way to help us track down and identify migraine triggers.
+A migraine attack can be triggered one or two days after you eat a problematic food so keeping a food diary is a very good way to help you track down and identify migraine triggers.